HL7/davinci-crd/input/pagecontent/hooks.md

 #### Performance

 Depending on their location within the workflow, CDS Hooks may be processed in a synchronous manner.
 This means that the user who is performing the business action that triggers the hook might be 'blocked' from continuing the action until cards have been returned by the CDS service.
-E.g. an EHR might not allow progress of an 'order sign' business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
+E.g. an CRD client might not allow progress of an 'order sign' business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
 The corollary to this is that services must respond to hook invocations quickly to avoid impeding clinician workflow - and turning the intended benefit CRD is intended to provide into a detriment.
 Servers **SHALL** provide their card responses within 5 seconds, 95% of the time.
 It is recognized that this may limit the payer from providing full responses to all calls where a response is 'theoretically' possible.
 Systems should provide the best information they can in a timely fashion and rely on other layers of the payment and adjudication process to catch issues that require longer processing.
 For example, if a system is able to provide a response on eligibility within the 5 second window, but not on whether prior authorization is needed, it can return cards indicating the service is covered, but that DTR is needed (to determine prior authorization requirements).

 <blockquote class="note-to-balloters">
 <p>
-Payers and EHRs are both encouraged to provide feedback around whether this timing expectation strikes the appropriate balance between allowing appropriate decision support and allowing timely progress of workflow.
+Payers and Healthcare IT system vendors are both encouraged to provide feedback around whether this timing expectation strikes the appropriate balance between allowing appropriate decision support and allowing timely progress of workflow.
 This evaluation should consider what systems will need to be involved in the decision support process, what external calls might be needed, what caching strategies are viable, etc.
 </p>
 </blockquote>